Advertisement

 A definition of stigma

-Stigma refers to negative opinions, judgement, discrimination, disapproval, or distrust—particularly when these are directed in a way that is unfair or based on a poor understanding of a person’s circumstances.
+Stigma refers to negative opinions, judgment, discrimination, disapproval, or distrust—particularly when these are directed in a way that is unfair or based on a poor understanding of a person’s circumstances.

 If you have ever felt that someone treated you differently (in a negative way) because you have depression, you have experienced stigma.
 And you are not alone.
 Stigma and critical attitudes toward mental illness are prevalent.

-There is also “self-stigma,” which occurs when a person with depression internalizes the judgements and negative attitudes about the condition.
-As a result, they may experience guilt, embarrassment, shame, low self-worth, or other negative ideas about themself.
+There is also “self-stigma,” which occurs when a person with depression internalizes the judgments and negative attitudes about the condition.
+As a result, they may have guilt, embarrassment, shame, or low self-worth, or they may develop other negative ideas about themselves.

 Stigma as a barrier to treatment